Happy Holidays 2019!

 * Note: Changes to Yunghi Grant this year.
-We narrowed the selection of photojournalists to five and increased the amount to $3,000.
+We narrowed the selection of photographers to five and increased the amount to $3,000.
 Past winners are eligible again for Yunghi Grant after 4 years.

 * Note: Freelance photojournalists may apply to join the (invite only) Facebook Photojournalists Cooperative.
 Email: Yunghi@YunghiKim.Com and please include a link of your website.
-Grant applicants are selected from this invite only group in order to keep the grantees to working professionals only.
+Grant applicants are selected from this invite only group in order to keep the grantees to working professionals.

 The Yunghi Grant is also partially funded by a modest inheritance from my late mother, Dr. Ouk Lee Kim.